MLopezTech/rhel-linux-incident-response-lab/incidents/01-high-cpu-sev1.md

 ## Scenario

-This scenario simulates a production-style performance incident on a Red Hat Enterprise Linux 9 server.
+During an active shift, a monitoring alert was triggered in Splunk indicating sustained high CPU usage on a Red Hat Enterprise Linux 9 host.
+The alert was based on predefined thresholds for CPU utilization exceeding normal operating levels.

+Around the same time, users began reporting slow system performance and delayed response times when interacting with applications hosted on the system.

-The system becomes slow and unresponsive due to abnormal CPU consumption.
-The objective is to validate the reported degradation, identify the process responsible for the resource spike, restore system stability, and confirm recovery using a structured incident response approach.
+Due to the impact on system responsiveness and potential service degradation, the issue was classified as a SEV-1 incident.
+The objective was to validate the alert, identify the source of CPU saturation, restore system stability, and confirm recovery using a structured incident response approach.
 ---

 ## Environment